Best Raspberry Mocktails

 Bubbles are your friend here

-Raspberry can make a still drink feel dense.
+Raspberry can make a still drink taste dense.
 Club soda, sparkling wine alternatives, tonic, or sparkling water give the fruit more air.
 They also make the color look better in the glass, which matters on a page like this because half the appeal is visual.

 If you want a date-night version, use sparkling NA wine.
 If you want a weeknight version, use club soda or sparkling water.